jimporter/mike/README.md

 automatically update your local branch to match the remote's if possible (note that mike *won't* automatically `git fetch` anything).
 If your local branch has diverged from your remote, mike will leave it as-is and ask you what to do.
-To ignore the remote's state, just pass `--ignore`; to update to the remote's state, pass `--rebase`.
+To ignore the remote's state, just pass `--ignore-remote-status`.

 ## `CNAME` (and Other Special Files)